NelisW/myOpenHab/docs/301-install-openHAB.md

 	sudo apt-get update
 	sudo apt-get upgrade

 Update raspbian

 	sudo rpi-update

 Create a directory to download openhab

 	sudo mkdir /opt/openhab
 	cd /opt/openhab

 Get the latest version and unzip - when I wrote this it was version 1.7.1, but it may have been updated since.

 	sudo wget https://bintray.com/artifact/download/openhab/bin/distribution-1.7.1-runtime.zip
 	sudo unzip distribution-1.7.1-runtime.zip
 	sudo rm distribution-1.7.1-runtime.zip

 The runtime is installed and the zip files erased, but in order for openHAB to work you will need to add bindings.
 Upon extracting the runtime zip a "addons" folder was created.
 All bindings belong in this folder.
 Go to the addons folder and extract the addons zip.
 First lets download them to the appropriate folder.

 	cd addons/
 	sudo wget https://bintray.com/artifact/download/openhab/bin/distribution-1.7.1-addons.zip
 	sudo unzip distribution-1.7.1-addons.zip
 	sudo rm distribution-1.7.1-addons.zip

 This contains all the bindings available for openHAB.
 As stated in the openHAB wiki, Bindings are optional packages that can be used to extend functionality of openHAB.
+Someone mentioned that having many bindings slow down the startup process, so you may want to move some of the unused bindings to another directory for safekeeping.

 	cd ..
 	sudo cp configurations/openhab_default.cfg configurations/openhab.cfg

 make a copy of the "openhab_default.cfg" file.
 You will call the copy "openhab.cfg".
 In the event that you have to update your openhab the default file will be updated as well.
 By making a copy of this file, openhab will use this file for configurations and also not update it.
 Since you will be making your own custom configurations, it is important that those get written in the "openhab.cfg" file for safe keeping.

 Deploy the demo app